 router.events, so I added

 pageProps into the dependency array of the effect (Fig. 12).

 What I want to do is watch for the

 pageProps changing, and then push the information into the

 dataLayer for tracking purposes, things like product titles, product SKU information, and more.
-I'm fetching data on a page by page basis,
+As I fetch data on a page-by-page basis,

-pageProps provides a way to handle passing that kind of data, globally.
+pageProps provides a global way to handle passing that data.

 I created a function called

 gtmVirtualPageView (catchy I know) with a single purpose, to push data as part of an event type called

 The only caveat with this approach is that it won't work unless